AXPZ20 KNHC 212151

 A segment of the monsoon trough extends from 10N85W to 12N110W

 to 11N120W.
 Another segment of the monsoon trough reaches from a

 1010 mb low near 15N126W to 11N140W.
 Scattered moderate convection

 is noted from 12N to 15N between 95W and 100W.
 Scattered moderate

 within 120 nm south of the monsoon trough axis between 130W and

 OFFSHORE WATERS WITHIN 250 NM OF MEXICO...

-Gulf of Tehuantepec: fresh to strong north winds will pulse over
+Gulf of Tehuantepec: Fresh to locally strong nocturnal flow

 OFFSHORE WATERS WITHIN 250 NM OF CENTRAL AMERICA, COLOMBIA, AND